iritu/iritu/README.md

 - 👋 Hi, I’m @iritu
 - 👀 I’m interested in web programming and Wordpress
-- 🌱 I’m currently learning React
+- 🌱 I've learned React and constantly in the proccess of learning new tecnologies and improving.
+I strongly believe in learning by doing.
 - 💞️ I’m looking to collaborate on web sites development
 - 📫 How to reach me : https://www.linkedin.com/in/irit-stempler/